baseGriffith/food-cartel/README.md

 # The Food Cartel

-The Food Cartel is a platform for talented and skilled cooks to monetize their cooking and culanary skills and for foodies to share recipes, order affordable and home-made food.
+The Food Cartel is a platform for talented and skilled cooks to monetize their cooking and culanary skills, and for foodies to share recipes and order affordable home-made food.

 - Do you have a dish that you would like the world to taste?
 - Stuck at home? craving to eat original, affordable and healthy food?